John Jefferson (American football): San Diego Chargers

 Jefferson was a first-team All-Pro in each of the next two seasons and led the NFL in receiving yards (1,340) and receiving touchdowns (13) in 1980.
 He became the first NFL player with at least 1,000 yards receiving in each of his first three seasons.
 In a September 14, 1980, overtime game against the Oakland Raiders, played in San Diego, Jefferson out-leaped Lester Hayes for a throw from Dan Fouts.
 Jefferson landed at about the Oakland 3-yard line.
 Hayes stood over Jefferson, stunned that Jefferson had taken the ball away while Jefferson rolled untouched into the end zone, sealing a 30-24 San Diego Chargers' overtime victory.
 While in San Diego, Jefferson also became known as the "Space-Age Receiver" due to the futuristic-looking goggles he wore.
 With his acrobatic catches and fiery enthusiasm before games, he became a fan favorite in San Diego.
-Jefferson caught a pass in 44 of his 45 regular season starts with San Diego.
-He did not catch a pass on September 16, 1979, against the Buffalo Bills, who double-teamed him.
-The Chargers did not target him on any pass plays, but the attention he drew instead helped the team rush for 245 yards.
+Jefferson caught at least one pass in all but one of his 45 regular season starts with San Diego, the lone exception being a September 16, 1979 game against the Buffalo Bills, who double-teamed him.
+The Chargers did not target him on any pass plays, but the attention he drew from the Bills defense helped the team rush for 245 yards.

-Jefferson did not report to the Chargers in 1981 due to a contract dispute.
-He insisted that San Diego renegotiate his contract, contending that at least three other receivers in the league were paid more than him.
-Jefferson's contract would have paid him $75,000 in 1981, but the contract he signed upon being traded to Green Bay that paid him between $275,000-$300,000 per year over four seasons.
+Jefferson did not report to the Chargers in 1981 and asked San Diego to renegotiate his contract as at least three other wide receivers in the league were paid more than him.
+On September 17, 1981, one day after he stated that he could not play for San Diego, he was traded to the Green Bay Packers for wide receiver Aundra Thompson, a 1983 1st round draft pick, a 1982 2nd round draft pick and a 1984 2nd round draft pick.
+The two teams also agreed to exchange 1st round draft picks in 1982 should the Packers' draft position be higher than that of the Chargers.

+Concurrently with the trade, he agreed to contract terms that would pay him between $275,000 and $300,000 per year over four seasons, a substantial increase over the $75,000 he would have made with San Diego in 1981.